-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
+Services that are covered for you What you must pay when you get these services tobacco use) There is no coinsurance. copayment, or deductible for the If you use tobacco, but do not have signs or symptoms of tobacco-related Medicare-covered smoking and disease: We cover two counseling guit attempts within a 12-month period tobacco use cessation preventive as a preventive service with no cost to you.
+Each counseling attempt henefits. includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+We cover two counseling guit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD).

-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+In-Network: Special Supplemental Benefits for the Chronically Ill There is no coinsurance, CarePlus Flexible Care Assistance is available to chronically ill members copayment, or deductible to who are participating with care management services and meet program participate. criteria.
+Eligible members may receive reduced cost shares, primarily health related, and non-primarily health related additional benefits to address specific needs based on the individual's unique situations.
+Benefits are limited up to \$500 per year and must be coordinated and authorized by a care manager.
+Supervised Exercise Therapy (SET) In-Network: \$30 copayment SET is covered for members who have symptomatic peripheral artery Specialist's Office disease (PAD).
+Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Prior authorization requirements may apply.
+In-Network: Transportation \$0 copayment

-Transportation